In this packed digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 In a recent tweet, Tim Soulo, the Chief Marketing Officer (CMO) at Ahrefs, outlined the top 10 benefits they get from their successful content strategy:

-- Their content brings in new customers.
+- Content brings in new customers.

 Ahref’s articles rank well in Google and generate a consistent stream of relevant leads.

-- Their content boosts customer retention.
+- Content boosts customer retention.

 By educating users about the intricacies of their product, they get them to stick with Ahrefs longer.

-- Their content helps reactivate past customers.
+- Content helps reactivate past customers.

 By promoting new features in their content, they win back lost customers.